NataliiaMolch/uq-mia-cookbook/miccai-2024.md

 3. Confidence and Calibration Enhancements: Innovations in confidence estimation and network calibration tackle overconfidence in neural networks.
 Methods such as informed label smoothing (LS+) and region-adaptive constraints (CRaC) enhance calibration, ensuring confidence scores better reflect prediction certainty, which is critical in medical applications.

-4. Bayesian and Ensemble Methods: Sparse Bayesian networks and deep ensembles provide robust uncertainty estimates.
+4. New methods for UQ: Sparse Bayesian networks and Laplacian Segmentation Network provide robust uncertainty estimates.
 Sparse Bayesian networks combine deterministic and Bayesian parameters to optimize computation without compromising predictive reliability, making them feasible for real-time applications.
+Laplace approximations for epistemic uncertainty quantification has been proposed for image segmentation tasks.

 5. Datasets and Frameworks for Uncertainty Modeling: Contributions like the SkinCON dataset and DRAPS framework address variability in expert classifications by offering adaptive prediction sets, especially valuable for conditions like skin cancer diagnosis where labeling discrepancies are common.